stellecodes/tp/docs/UserGuide.md

 * `delete p/91234567 deletes` the contact with that phone number.
 * `delete n/John Tan e/john.tan@example.com` deletes the “John Tan” identified by the provided email.

+### Finding linked contacts : `findlink`

+Finds and displays all contacts that are linked to a specified person.

+Format: `findlink n/NAME`

+* Shows all persons who are linked to the specified person.
+  For example, if a student is linked to their parents, this command will display the parents’ contacts.
+* The search by `NAME` is case-insensitive and must match the person’s full name exactly.
+  (e.g. `findlink n/Alice Tan`, `findlink n/aLiCe tAn` both refer to the same contact.)
+* You must include the `n/` prefix when specifying the name.
+* If the specified person has no linked contacts, the command will show that there are 0 linked results.
+* If the specified name does not exist in the address book, an error message will be displayed.

+Examples:
+* `findlink n/Alice Tan` shows all contacts linked to Alice Tan (e.g. her parents).
+* `findlink n/Tom Tan` shows all contacts linked to Tom Tan (e.g. his children).
+* `findlink n/Bob Lee` shows “0 linked contact(s)” if Bob Lee has no linked persons.
+* `findlink n/Nonexistent Person` shows an error message indicating that no such person exists.

 ### Adding more tags : `add_tags t/[TAG] t/[TAG]`
 *Adds more possible tags to use
 *Possible to add multiple tags at once